Attendance

 At Gable Hall School, we are dedicated to providing our students with a nurturing environment that supports their growth and development.
 By prioritising attendance and punctuality, we help students build a strong foundation for success in their academic pursuits and beyond.

-Definitions of attendance
+Definitions of attendance:

 The table below sets out our school definitions of attendance.
 We aim for excellent attendance (100%) for all, however we do recognise that there are times when students will be absent from school.
 If attendance drops below 95% the school will contact parents or carers immediately to put a plan in place to make improvements.
 As a school we work relentlessly to support students and families.